Graduate and Postdoctoral Studies

 1. Two official copies of all university-level transcripts with proof of degree(s) granted.
 Transcripts written in a language other than English or French must be accompanied by a certified translation.
 An explanation of the grading system used by the applicant's university is essential.
 It is the applicant's responsibility to arrange for transcripts to be sent.

-2. Two letters of recommendation on letterhead (official paper) of originating institution or bearing the university seal and w2. ith original signatures from two instructors familiar with the applicant's work, preferably in the applicant's area of specialization.
+2. Two letters of recommendation on letterhead (official paper) of originating institution or bearing the university seal and with two original signatures from two instructors familiar with the applicant's work, preferably in the applicant's area of specialization.
 It is the applicant's responsibility to arrange for these letters to be sent.
 Letters of recommendation may also be sent electronically (via email).
 Letters sent electronically must meet the following conditions (please see website for details)

 |Additional Admission Requirements: